Difference Between Period Cost vs Product Cost

 - Direct Labour cost.

 Product costs are one of the most important costs managers need to know.
-Knowing the cost of a product is a necessity to make sure that its price correct or the company should increase or decrease production or even discontinue the product altogether.
+Knowing the cost of a product is necessary to ensure its price is correct, or the company should increase or decrease production or even discontinue the product altogether.

-Most companies use two different definitions of costs that are total product cost and Inventoriable product cost.
-The total cost is used by the company for internal decision-making.
+Most companies use two different definitions of total product cost and Inventoriable product cost.
+The company uses the total cost for internal decision-making.
 It includes all the costs of the value chain.

-Company management needs to know the total costs so it can price goods high enough to cover these costs and still make a normal profit.
-Inventoriable product costs, which are sometimes just called product costs, are only the costs incurred during the production stage of the value chain.
-Inventoriable product costs are required to be used for the cost of the assets, that is inventory, rather than total product costs.
+Company management needs to know the total costs to price goods high enough to cover these costs and still make a normal profit.
+Inventoriable product costs, sometimes just product costs, are only incurred during the value chain’s production stage.
+Inventoriable product costs are required for the cost of the assets, that is inventory, rather than total product costs.

 Below are the top 7 differences between Period Cost and Product Cost: